Jæren Commuter Rail

 The Jæren Commuter Rail (Jærbanen) is a commuter train service operated along the westernmost part of the Sørland Line in Jæren, Norway.
 It is operated by Go-Ahead Norge with nine Class 72 electric multiple units.
-The service acts as a commuter rail connecting Stavanger to its suburbs, including Sandnes, and to towns further south, in Klepp, Time, Hå and Eigersund.
+The service acts as a commuter rail connecting Stavanger to its suburbs, including Sandnes, and to municipalities further south: Klepp Municipality, Time Municipality, Hå Municipality and Eigersund Municipality.
 Although passenger services have operated along the lines since 1878, the commuter train service was inaugurated in 1992 with a significant increase of service, using existing rolling stock.
 Ridership of the system increased from 3.2 million in 2012 to 5 million in 2019.

 The service runs from Stavanger Station to Egersund Station, a distance of 75 km.
 It has four hourly services from Stavanger to Sandnes Station, of which two continue to Nærbø Station and one to Egersund.
 The section from Stavanger to Sandnes is double track, while the rest is single track.
 The infrastructure is owned by the Norwegian National Rail Administration and the line is also used by intercity and freight trains.
 Several proposed upgrades to the system have been made, such as a branch along the Ålgård Line, a branch to Stavanger Airport, Sola and reestablishing double track from Sandnes to Egersund.